 Despite initial problems Arena developed to a cult among gamers.
 It also set new standards for the genre of role-playing games.
 A free download of the game is available but you need a DOS emulator to play it.

-Daggerfall allows the player to customize their own magic spells and enchantments for equipment.
+Daggerfall allows the player to customise their own magic spells and enchantments for equipment.
 It features various guilds and organisations the player can become part of and depending on their standing with them characters will have different reactions to the player.
-Again, parts of the game are randomnly generated from pre-designed elements.
+Again, parts of the game are randomly generated from pre-designed elements.

 Just like its predecessor, Daggerfall set new standards in designing role-playing games.
 The realism and openness of the world it was set in was incredible at the time of its release.

-Morrowind was the first Elder Scrolls game with music written by Jeremy Soule, who made the soundtrack for many well known games like for instance Guild Wars.
-He created the well known Elder Scrolls theme music, which from then on was used in different variations and orchestration as the main theme in all games.
+Morrowind was the first Elder Scrolls game with music written by Jeremy Soule, who made the soundtrack for many well-known games, including for instance Guild Wars.
+He created the well-known Elder Scrolls theme music, which from then on was used in different variations and orchestration as the main theme in all games.
 While Morrowind features flutes and violins, in Oblivion for instance the theme is played at a faster pace with trumpets.

 In Skyrim the player starts out as a prisoner on a horse-drawn cart on its way to an execution site at a village.
 Before the player's execution can be performed a huge dragon attacks the village.
 This makes it possible for the player to flee.
 They find themselves alone in the wilderness of Skyrim where a civil war rages and the return of the dragon Alduin foreshadows the prophesised end of the world.
 On the other hand the Elder Scrolls also tell about a person known as the last Dragonborn who is destined to defeat Alduin once and for all.

-With over 30 million games sold, Skyrim ranges close to the top 10 best selling video games of all times.
+With over 30 million games sold, Skyrim ranges close to the top 10 bestselling video games of all time.
 Within only two days after release the game had sold over 3.5 million copies.
 The Nintendo version of the game includes the option to play as Link from The Legend of Zelda games series.